osgi/osgi-test/CONTRIBUTING.md

   intentions, and name it XXX-something where XXX is the number of the issue.

 Submit unit tests for your changes.
 We use JUnit 5.
 Run the full build including all the tests in your branch before submitting a pull request.
-Having Travis CI set up for your fork repo is quite a help here.
+Having GitHub Actions set up for your fork repo is quite a help here.

 Write clean code.
 Universally formatted code promotes ease of writing, reading, and maintenance.
 We use Eclipse and the project has Eclipse `.settings` which